 Dana hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 Origin and Geneology of the Dana Hop

-Bred from Magnum and a wild Slovenian hop
+Dana is a cross between German Magnum and a wild Slovenian hop.